 Pecan Pie Cookies Ingredients & Substitutions

-Note: The ingredients mentioned will easily make about eight pecan pie cookies.
+Note: The listed ingredients will easily make about 8 pecan pie cookies.

 - 1 Cup Butter: You must divide the butter into two portions: ¼ cup for the pecan pie filling and ¾ cup for the cookies.
 I recommend using unsalted butter for this recipe, as salted butter may ruin the overall flavor.

 - ½ Cup Sugar: I recommend using caster sugar for this recipe.
-It has the perfect fine texture and will melt much faster than granulated sugar for the filling.
-You can also use coconut sugar if you would like to give your filling a tropical flavor.
+It has a fine, smooth texture and will melt much faster than granulated sugar for the filling.
+You can also use coconut sugar to give your filling a tropical flavor.

 - 1 Cup Brown Sugar: This is the only sugar we will add to the actual cookie dough.
-It will give the cookies some moisture and help give them that malty flavor pecan pies are known for.
+It will give the cookies some moisture and help them develop the malty flavor pecan pies are known for.

 - 3 Tablespoons Corn Syrup: Added to the pecan pie filling to make it thick and shiny.